Kotlin/kotlinx.serialization/docs/formats.md

 }
 ```

-You can define a kotlin class sementically equals to this message by following the contracts:
+You can define a kotlin class semantically equals to this message by following the contracts:

 * Declare an interface, or abstract class, in represent of the `oneof` group, called *the oneof interface*.
 * Declare the type added above, called *the outer class*, with the property annotated with `@ProtoOneOf`, not `@ProtoNumber`.
 * Declare subclasses from the type per the oneof group elements, with **only one property** each with the element type, called *message holders*.
-* Annotated the subclasses with `@ProtoNumber` on the class declaration, not the property,
+* Annotated the subclasses with `@ProtoNumber` on the only property,
   per the oneof group elements and `@ProtoOneOf` above.

 <!--- INCLUDE